A Survey of Zero-shot Generalisation in Deep Reinforcement Learning

 \section{Introduction}

-Reinforcement Learning (RL) could be used in a range of applications such as autonomous vehicles \citep{filosCanAutonomousVehicles2020}, algorithm control \citep{biedenkappDynamicAlgorithmConfiguration2020a}, robotics \citep{openaiSolvingRubikCube2019}, but to fulfill this potential we need RL algorithms that can be used in the real world.
-Reality is dynamic, open-ended and always changing, and RL algorithms will need to be robust to variation in their environments, and have the capability to transfer and adapt to unseen (but similar) environments during their deployment.
+Reinforcement Learning (RL) has the potential to be used in a wide range of applications from autonomous vehicles \shortcite{filosCanAutonomousVehicles2020} and algorithm control \shortcite{biedenkappDynamicAlgorithmConfiguration2020a} to robotics \shortcite{openaiSolvingRubikCube2019}, but to fulfil this potential we need RL algorithms that can be used in the real world.
+Reality is dynamic, open-ended and always changing, and RL algorithms will need to be robust to variations in their environments, and have the capability to transfer and adapt to unseen (but similar) environments during their deployment.

-However, much current RL research works on benchmarks such as Atari \citep{bellemareArcadeLearningEnvironment2013} and MuJoCo \citep{e.todorovMuJoCoPhysicsEngine07, brockmanOpenAIGym2016} which do not have the attributes described above: they evaluate the policy on exactly the same environment it was trained on, which does not match with real-world scenarios (\cref{fig:leadvis} left column).
-This is in stark contrast to the standard assumptions of supervised learning where the training and testing sets are disjoint, and is likely to lead to strong evaluation overfitting \citep{whitesonProtectingEvaluationOverfitting2011}.
-This has resulted in policies that perform badly on even slightly adjusted environment instances (specific levels or tasks within an environment) and often fail on unseen random seeds used for initialisation \citep{zhangDissectionOverfittingGeneralization2018, zhangStudyOverfittingDeep2018, farebrotherGeneralizationRegularizationDQN2020, gamrianTransferLearningRelated2019}.
+However, much current RL research works on benchmarks such as Atari \shortcite{bellemareArcadeLearningEnvironment2013} and MuJoCo \shortcite{e.todorovMuJoCoPhysicsEngine2012,brockmanOpenAIGym2016}, which do not have the attributes described above: they evaluate the policy on exactly the same environment it was trained on, which often does not match with real-world scenarios (\cref{fig:leadvis} left column).
+This is in stark contrast to the standard assumptions of supervised learning where the training and testing sets are disjoint and is likely to lead to strong evaluation overfitting \shortcite{whitesonProtectingEvaluationOverfitting2011}.
+This has resulted in policies that perform badly on even slightly adjusted environment instances (specific levels or tasks within an environment) and often fail on unseen random seeds used for initialisation \shortcite{zhangDissectionOverfittingGeneralization2018,zhangStudyOverfittingDeep2018,farebrotherGeneralizationRegularizationDQN2020,gamrianTransferLearningRelated2019}.